-The Greater Cincinnati Water Works (GCWW) anticipates an overall savings of approximately \$2.8 million primarily due to debt service savings, position vacancy savings, and non-personnel savings.
+The Greater Cincinnati Water Works (GCWW) anticipates an overall savings of approximately \$4.1 million primarily due to debt service savings, position vacancy savings, and non-personnel savings.
 Total estimated savings have been reduced from \$4.8 million to reflect debt schedule changes.
 GCWW has actively sought to reduce non-personnel costs to limit the potential fiscal impacts of COVID-19.
-There will be some unexpected expenses due to the water main break on Riverside Drive which are being monitored.
+An unexpected expense of \$150,000 is the result of the water main break on Riverside Drive.
+A transfer within appropriations is necessary prior to the FAO to better align appropriations with necessary expenses.